-This week we sit down and chat to one of theScore’s project managers Murilo Guimaraes about Friday beers, being a self-starter and supporting Brazilian soccer team Fluminense.
+This week we sit down and chat to one of theScore’s product managers Murilo Guimaraes about Friday beers, being a self-starter and supporting Brazilian soccer team Fluminense.

 1. What do you do at theScore?

-I’m one of the project managers working with the various development teams on the engineering side.
-Specifically, I work mostly with our Shared Services team, which handles any components shared by all of our apps such as push alerts, user accounts, search, news, etc.
+I’m one of the product managers working with the various development teams on the engineering side.
+Specifically, I work mostly with our Sports and Shared Services teams, which handles any components shared by all of our apps such as push alerts, user accounts, search, news, etc.

 2. How long have you been doing that for?

 I started at theScore in 2010, and have since learned an incredible amount about mobile and web product development and grown a lot as a sports fan and professional.

 I had been working as a developer and then project manager for various small to mid-size companies.
 I then joined theScore as a project manager when it was still mostly a TV station, and the engineering department was practically non-existent.
 I helped to ramp up our engineering department processes and teams, and helped to run projects to improve our “ScoreMobile” app (the name of our app at the time).

 4. What made you want to work here?

 Project management opportunities are widely varied, so I figured that if I could, I may as well choose to work in a domain I understand and enjoy – sports!
 The culture and environment I was introduced to when I was first interviewing sold me on joining the company.
 Also, I’ve always played lots of video games my whole life, so when we started with esports it only added to my interests and love of theScore.

 5. What is your favorite thing about working at theScore?